paulobmsousa/techblog/_posts/2019-04-30-hello-jekyll.markdown

 30/04/2019  14:52    <DIR>          _posts
 {% endhighlight %}

 As you can see the structure is very basic and not complete.
-In fact, in this case, Jekyll will use aditional configuration folders in the default theme (for instance, *minima*).
-They are located in a proper folder, set during the bundle installation.
+In fact, in this case, Jekyll will use additional configuration folders in the default theme (for instance, *minima*).
+They are in a proper folder, set during the bundle installation.

 You can use commands in order to identify *where* a specific bundle is installed in your computer: `bundle show minima`.
 For instance, in my version, (2.5.0) the minima bundle contains: